 Where tree protection capital costs (i.e. fencing, gates, tree shelters) are exceptionally high and more than 150 per cent of the total capital cost for initial planting - please contact your local Forestry Commission Scotland conservancy office in advance before submitting your application.
 Applications with high protection costs, over 150 per cent of the total capital cost for the initial planting, may still be supported where additional or exceptional scheme benefits are clearly identified.

 Scoring criteria

-To make sure that we make the best use of the resources available in delivering the Scottish Government objectives we will assess each application using scoring criteria for forestry options.
+To ensure that we make the most cost effective use of funding available and to meet Scottish Government objectives, we will assess each application using scoring criteria.